awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 **To create an Amazon ES domain \(AWS CLI\)**
 + Run the following command to create an Amazon ES domain\.

   The command creates a domain named *movies* with Elasticsearch version 6\.0\.
 It specifies one instance of the `t2.small.elasticsearch` instance type\.
-The instance type requires EBS storage, so it specifies a 10 GB volume\.
+The instance type requires EBS storage, so it specifies a 10 GiB volume\.
 Finally, the command applies an IP\-based access policy that restricts access to the domain to a single IP address\.

   You need to replace `your_ip_address` in the command with your public IP address, which you can find by searching for "What is my IP?" on [Google](https://www.google.com)\.